What Is Two Way Integration (and How Can It Help You?)

 But imagine if you could integrate every app you use to do your job and feel completely confident that you only have to update one, once, to see the changes reflected everywhere.

-That’s the gist of 2-way syncing!
+That’s the gist of two-way syncing!
 Let’s look into what it is, how it works, and how it can help you.

-2-way syncing (also called bi-directional syncing) is when information can flow freely back and forth between two integrated applications.
+Two-way integrations (also called bi-directional integrations or simply two-way syncing) is when information can flow freely back and forth between two integrated applications.
 This means that it keeps your data up to date in both tools, even when you’ve only made a change, addition, or update in one.

 Pushing data back and forth between two apps not only means that the engineering team who built the original integration has a deep understanding of how the code for each system works independently, they also need to know how to make those two unique backends work together.